 When it comes to secure email, we want a product that has the features to enable secure email.
 And more important: a product that also helps to prevent data leaks.

 That might be a difficult task, because what do you pay attention to?
-Is it enough to get notifications when composing a message, should there be the option to confirm attachments and recipients before sending, or is it enough for you to be able to withdraw incorrectly sent emails?
+Is it enough to get notifications when composing a message, should there be the option to confirm attachments and recipients before sending, or is it enough for you to be able to recall an email that was sent incorrectly?